aospm/libqril/README.md

 Refer to [libqril.h](/lib/libqril.h) for the API definition, and see [examples](/examples/) for example usage.

+[old](/old/) contains some old code which may still serve as a useful reference for future work.
+The whole old version of libqril [can be seen here](https://github.com/aospm/qrild/tree/main/libqril)

 ## Dependencies

 Libqril needs to be built against [this fork of